LG ThinQ: Features

-LG ThinQ products use voice control to interact with users, and use sensor data and different features such as product recognition and learning engine technologies to enhance their abilities.
+LG ThinQ products use connected-device features, voice control to interact with users, and use sensor data and different features such as product recognition and learning engine technologies to enhance their abilities.

 Deep ThinQ (or LG ThinQ AI) was introduced as LG's own AI platform.
 It was reported that it could engage in two-way conversations with users and could educate itself according to users' behaviour patterns and habits.

+At the 2017 ThinQ launch, LG said the brand would cover products and services using artificial intelligence technologies from LG and partner companies.

+ThinQ features vary by product category.
+On appliances, the platform may support remote operation, product-status notifications, downloaded cycles and diagnostic functions.
+On televisions, ThinQ branding has been associated with voice-control and smart-assistant features.

 In 2018, LG ThinQ-branded TVs added support for Google Assistant and Alexa voice commands.

 As of August 30, 2018, LG's ThinQ products now communicate with each other for tasks such as going to an event or following a recipe.
 They have sensors for communicating with other ThinQ devices and appliances.